-Homemade thin chocolate bars that are perfect for celebrations.
+These homemade thin chocolate bars are perfect for celebrations.
 Top them with colored chocolate, sprinkles, chopped mini eggs, or any other themed decoration you like.
-It takes 15 minutes to put together and extra time to set, and that's it.
-A great holiday project to make with kids.
+They take 15 minutes to put together and extra time to set.
+This is a great holiday project to make with kids.

 This is a quick and easy Easter candy, meaning it's not complicated.
 It's a simple alternative to chocolate eggs and can be part of your Easter desserts and traditions.